Created by Gianna Caruso '20

 - Timothy Weiss, SJHS Faculty, Puerto Rico

-The first day my group went to the food bank.
-We sorted boxes of mac and cheese, fruit cups, and pasta into cases.
-One of the workers, Aby, helped me and one of my friends throughout the day with the tasks we were assigned.
+There were so many opportunities to work alongside local volunteer groups to help their mission and ongoing hurricane cleanup.
+The first day my group went to the food bank; we sorted boxes of mac and cheese, fruit cups, and pasta into cases.
 We also painted the outside of the house a royal blue, since the paint was chipping off.
+The next day was backyard cleanup and the reward of passion fruit after the day of working!

-On another day, we worked at another resident's house who had debris all over her front lawn.
-We worked non-stop to help get her house the way it used to be 3 summers ago before the hurricane hit.
-We used 2 garbage trucks and piles of garbage bags, and she was relieved.
+One of the most memorable days was a day we spent at a resident’s house.
+There was hurricane debris all over her front lawn.
+We worked non-stop to help get her house the way it used to be three summers ago before the hurricane hit.
+We used two garbage trucks and piles of garbage bags, and she was relieved.
 It rained for some time so we stayed under the roof and played card games with the entire group.
 We got to know each other along the trip and everyone became friends that day.

 The final day we all packed and said goodbye to the people who were caring for us for the week and letting us enjoy the truly a once in a lifetime experience that is Puerto Rico.
-Puerto Rico has changed my life and I hope to go again to make everyone happy as happy as those people were and how we changed their lives.
+Puerto Rico has changed my life and I hope to go again.
+It was truly rewarding to give back through service.

 Describe your typical workday.